RedhawkSDR/FM_mono_demo/README.md

 ## Description

 Contains the source and build script for the REDHAWK FM Mono Demo Waveform.
+This waveform processes the mono audio channel of broadcast FM Radio.

 ## Active Tags and Branches